MMHN Status and Structure

 Dr. Jackie Watts OAM Chair of MMHN

-Jackie Watts holds a Doctorate in Education (RMIT), postgraduate qualifications in Teaching & Librarianship (University of Melbourne) and a Bachelor of Arts (La Trobe University).
-Her areas of professional expertise include secondary & tertiary education, librarianship, research, vocational education and training (VET) professional development, commerce and community activism.
+Jackie Watts is the inaugural Chair of the Melbourne Maritime Heritage Network Board.
+She holds a Doctorate in Education (RMIT), postgraduate qualifications in Teaching & Librarianship (University of Melbourne) and a Bachelor of Arts (La Trobe University).
+Her areas of professional expertise include secondary & tertiary education, librarianship, research, vocational education and training (VET), professional development, commerce and community activism.

 Jackie has experience in both the non-profit & for-profit sectors, on and off-shore.
-Jackie was elected to Melbourne City Council 8 years ago and in 2012 became the first Chair of the Knowledge City Portfolio.
-She is also Deputy Chair of the People City Portfolio.
-Both portfolios represent the most significant economic and socially progressive areas of work on Council.
-Jackie is a leading advocate on Council for greater transparency, electoral reform, heritage preservation, gender equity, genuine community engagement and a more responsive, respectful Council.
-Jackie represents Council with the Bay Municipalities Association of Victoria and is a Board member of OSSA.
-She has a keen and abiding interest in heritage recognition, preservation and celebration, and in particular, maritime heritage
+Jackie served on Melbourne City Council between 2011 - 2020, and in 2012 became the first Chair of the Knowledge City Portfolio and Deputy Chair of the People City Portfolio holding these positions until leaving Council in 2020.
+These portfolios represented the most significant economic and socially progressive areas of work on Council.
+Jackie also represented Council with the Bay Municipalities Association of Victoria and is currently a Board member of Offshore and Specialist Ships Australia(OSSA).
+Jackie is a staunch advocate for greater transparency, electoral reform, heritage preservation, gender equity, responsive and respectful community engagement and genuine representative democracy at all levels of government.
+She has a keen and abiding interest in heritage recognition, preservation and celebration, and in particular, maritime heritage.

 Dr David Goodwin